vpubchain/dashcore-node/README.md

 ./bin/vpubcore-node start
 ```

-When running the start command, it will seek for a .vpubcore folder with a vpubcore-node.json conf file.
+When running the start command, it will seek for a .vpub folder with a vpubcore-node.json conf file.
 If it doesn't exist, it will create it, with basic task to connect to vpubd.

 Some plugins are available :